eProsima/Integration-Service-docs/docs/configuration.rst

 Bridge configuration
 --------------------

-Bridge sections allow to define new *endpoints* to implement new protocols.
+Bridge sections allow defining new *endpoints* to implement new protocols.
 Inside the tag ``<bridge>``, a :ref:`bridge library` must be defined.
 It contains the methods to create the *bridge* (implementing :ref:`isbridge`), *writers* (implementing :ref:`iswriter`) and *readers* (implementing :ref:`isreader`).